juno-fx/Helios-VFX/docs/deploy-compose.md

 !!! note "Launch Configuration"

-    Be sure the also include all required environment variables as is specified in [Launch Configuration](deploy-usage.md).
+    Be sure to also include all required environment variables as is specified in [Launch Configuration](deploy-usage.md).

 ```yaml
 services: